Ronov nad Doubravou: Administrative division

+Etymology

+The name Ronov is derived from the Middle High German word rone, ron.
+It was a term for a lopped tree trunk with short branch stubs.
+This was an element on the coat of arms of the Lichtemburk family, who founded the town.

 Geography

 Ronov nad Doubravou is located about 20 km southwest of Chrudim and 23 km southwest of Pardubice.
 It lies mostly in the Central Elbe Table, only the southern part of the municipal territory with the Moravany village lies in the Upper Sázava Hills.
 The highest point is at 345 m above sea level.
 The Doubrava River flows through the town.

 History

 Ronov nad Doubravou was founded by Oldřich of Lichtemburk in 1307 and was already referred to as a town.
 In the 16th century, the town obtained various guild privileges.
 Ronov nad Doubravou never had town walls and did not develop significantly.
 After losing the title of town, it was promoted to a market town in 1908 and then again to a town in 1909.
 In 1945, the municipality ceased to be a town, but in 1998 the title of town was returned to it.